Solihull: Two brothers among boys who died after lake plunge

 On Wednesday, police confirmed the youngest of the boys Sam had also died.

-Thomas's older brother also released a tribute to his "beautiful" and "lively" sibling with a "such a big heart".
+Thomas's older brother released a tribute to his "beautiful" and "lively" sibling with a "such a big heart".

 "He loved being outside playing with his mates.
 I love you Tom, big bro will take care of the family and I will see you soon," it said.